Rishika984/SamayaSync/frontend/README.md

 ## Features

-*   Create and manage study sessions
+*   Create and manage study sessions: Create study sessions with a title, duration, and optional notes and tags.
-*   Set goals and track progress
+*   Set goals and track progress: Set goals and track your progress with detailed statistics of study sessions.
-*   Record study sessions with notes and tags
+*   Record study sessions with notes and tags: Record study sessions with notes and tags to help you remember important details.
-*   View detailed statistics of study sessions
+*   View detailed statistics of study sessions: View detailed statistics of study sessions, including total study time, average study time, and streaks.
-*   Set reminders and notifications
+*   Set reminders and notifications: Set reminders and notifications to help you stay on track with your study goals.
-*   Integrate with Google Calendar
+*   Integrate with Google Calendar: Integrate with Google Calendar to schedule study sessions and set reminders.

 ## Technologies Used